 Boosts ATP Production

-By making phosphocreatine available to the body’s energy systems, creatine plays a major role boosting the production of ATP, the body’s unit of energy.
+By making phosphocreatine available to the body’s energy systems, creatine plays a major role in boosting the production of ATP, the body’s unit of energy.
 In this way, creatine boosts athletic performance by increasing energy availability7

-This is especially true for muscle strength, power, and sprinting, which is why a sports nutritionist may recommend creatine to runners or triathletes along with those who do resistance training.
+This is especially true for muscle strength, power, and sprinting, which is why a sports nutritionist may recommend creatine to runners or triathletes, along with those who do resistance training.
 It has been demonstrated in one study that athletes who consumed creatine supplements experienced a 4-7% increase in peak power output and overall sprinting speed8.

 Convenient for Vegetarians